guettli/deadends-of-it/README.md

 But how to provide useful service to help people?
 You need to lower the barrier.
 Installing a Linux distribution is a lot of effort.
 You won't reach many people.
 An application that works on Windows, Linux, and Mac will reach more people.
 An application which just requires a web browser reaches nearly everybody.

+# The Linux Documentation Project

+When I started with Linux, I was happy that TLDP existed.
+This was around 1996 to 1998.
+Later I usualy had enough knowledge to help myself.

+Looking back it is makes sense that the project died.

+The Linux Documentation Project created "parallel" documentation.
+But this "parallel" documentation won't improve the upstream documentation.
+For example a How-To about LDAP.
+Maybe this helped someone who was new to the topic, but the upstream pushes forward and creates new features, changes configuration and soon the parallel documentation is outdated.
+Who cares?
+At least the upstream developers don't care for the outdated parallel documentation, and that's 100% ok.

+Leasson learned: If the upstream docs are not good, then try to improve the upstream documentation.
+Don't create parallel documentation.

 # LAN, LDAP and VPN

 LAN, VPNs etc are still wide-spread.
 You can't see a down trend in the [Google Trend for VPN, LDAP, Active Directory](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F012t0g,%2Fm%2F04plq,%2Fm%2F011bm).
 This is a guess that LAN, LDAP, VPNs etc will get used less often in the future.